hgkdd/tet-formelsammlung/SECURITY.md

 ## Reporting a Vulnerability

-Please open an issue if you think that document has a vulnerbility.
+Please open an issue if you think that the document has a vulnerbility.